Roads and Traffic

 Brookville Drive, Craigieburn - Road closure (External works)

-Due to private developer works, Brookville Drive will be closed between Kinloch Court and Summerhill Road until late 2025.
+Due to private developer works, Brookville Drive will be closed between Kinloch Court and Summerhill Road August 2026.

 Detours will be in place via Hume Highway, Hume Freeway, Amaroo Road and Donnybrook Road.
 There will be reduced speed limits in place on Donnybrook Road, Kinloch Court, Summerhill Road and Amaroo Road.